In Turin, in the National Museum of Cinema, a jewel inside the Mole Antonelliana

 Here, is the Poster Gallery which traces the history of cinema, the most important films and authors.

-The National Cinema Museum’s remit is cutting-edge researchinto the preservation of materials and the history of cinema.
-An extensive programme of restorations, publishing initiatives, film festivals and meetings with authors.
-With schools it focuses on specific educational programmes.
+The National Cinema Museum has, as its mission, cutting-edge research into the preservation of materials and the history of cinema and offers an extensive programme of restorations, publishing initiatives, film festivals and meetings with authors.
+Its focus with schools is on specific educational programmes.

 A visit to the National Cinema Museum in Turin is also a unique opportunity to see the city from a truly priceless perspective.
 At the centre of the Mole Antonelliana is a scenic lift that will take you to the top in less than a minute, giving you a breathtaking view.